supplantr/busking/README.md

 signifies that `cmd` should be executed in either the current terminal or in a new `terminal` (i.e., `terminal -e cmd`).

+    cmd::terminal

+signifies that `cmd` should always be executed in a new `terminal`.

     #comment

 is a comment.
 Inline comments are not valid.